50 Cent: Blood on the Sand: Reception

 Unlike Bulletproof, which received generally mixed reviews, Blood on the Sand was better received by video game critics, scoring a 7 out of 10 on GameSpot and a 4/5 on X-Play.
 Jeff Gerstmann of Giant Bomb said the story was "mostly nonsense, with a lot of half-assed dialogue that's usually delivered by people who sound like they have a plane to catch".
 IGN praised the solid gunplay and strong co-op though they noted that the repetitive nature of the gameplay meant that it did not have great lasting appeal.
 Chris Watters of GameSpot said "it works surprisingly well.
 This isn't the best action game you'll play this year, but that doesn't mean you won't have a damn fun time playing it."
 Garnett Lee of 1Up.com gave the game a C, and agreed with Watter's assessment, saying "Blood in the Sand takes its missteps in stride.
 The game doesn't takes itself too seriously and if you try to, it completely unravels."

 In Charlie Brooker's Gameswipe, Brooker gave the game a negative review, quoting the game and saying "'Where'd she go?
 That bitch who took my skull?', that's the entire storyline", and later stated that "there are plenty of atrocious cutscenes detailing a story that's impossible to care about, during which 50 Cent scowls a lot and generally behaves like a prick."

+Sales

-The game was not a commercial success.
-As of early April 2009, 50 Cent: Blood on the Sand sold an estimated 56,000 copies in the United States, not enough to make another installment for the series.
+The game was a commercial failure.
+As of April 2009, 50 Cent: Blood on the Sand sold an estimated 56,000 units in the United States, not enough to make another installment for the series.
 The game was not released in Germany, likely due to fears that it would be indexed by the Federal Department for Media Harmful to Young Persons.